 Visit: The application process begins with a visit to the school.
-There are two options for your visit: an individual meeting and tour with our Director of Admissions, or an open house.
-Individual meetings are scheduled on Wednesday and Thursday mornings.
-The meeting will last between an hour and an hour and a half, and will include an overview of classical and Christian education, information about a Providence education, a facility tour and classroom visits.
-To schedule a meeting, please contact the Admissions Assistant (281-320-0500) Open Houses are scheduled during the months of January and February.
-At an Open House, you will have the opportunity to hear about a classical and Christian education from our headmaster, principals, and students in various grades.
+There are two options for your visit: an individual meeting and tour with our Director of Admissions, or a school preview.
+Individual meetings are scheduled on Tuesday and Wednesday mornings.
+The meeting will last about an hour, and will include an overview of classical and Christian education, information about a Providence education, a facility tour, and classroom visits.
+To schedule a meeting, please contact the Admissions Assistant (281-320-0500) School Previews are scheduled during the months of October, January, and February.
+At a School Preview, you will have the opportunity to hear about a classical and Christian education from our headmaster, principals, and students in various grades.
 Teachers from each grade level will be available to talk with you about our program and you can tour our facilities.
-Please let us know if you are planning to attend an open house by contacting the Admissions Office.
+Please let us know if you are planning to attend a preview by contacting the Admissions Office.

 Explore: In order to more fully understand classical and Christian education, please read the Discover magazine included in your admissions packet.
 This magazine is required reading before the family interview (see below).
 Other suggested reading can be found here.